 Ease of Use

 For a kitchen scale to be of actual utility, it has to be easy to use.
-If it is easily stowed, fast to boot up, the right size, washable, and consisting of buttons and screens that are easy to activate and interpret, you will use it more often and with greater confidence.
+If it stows easily, is fast to boot up, is the right size (not too big, not too small), washable, and employs buttons and screens that are easy to activate and interpret, you will use it more often and with greater confidence.
 Ease of use is the most important consideration.
 They all look good enough, and all are accurate enough.
-How they differ in terms of ease of use is what truly differentiates them.
+How they vary in terms of ease of use is what truly differentiates them.

-Let's look first at the display.
-We like large, lit displays.
-Half the scales have lit displays.
-It is no coincidence that most of our award winners have lit screens.
+Let's consider the display first.
+We prefer large and well-lit displays, of which half the models feature the latter.
+So it's no coincidence that most of our award winners have lit screens.
 The Etekcity Stainless is the only scale with a lit screen that didn't win an award.
-The Best Buy Ozeri ZK14-S is the only award winner that didn't have a lit screen.
+Meanwhile, the Ozeri ZK14-S is the only award winner that didn't have a lit screen.

 Our test team preferred buttons with a positive "click".
 This could be a matter of personal preference.
 Some tested scales have "touchscreen" style buttons.
 This feels modern and innovative, but it makes for clumsier use.
 Tactile feedback from the buttons is definitely helpful.
-Of the award winners, only the Editors' Choice Azeus and Top Pick Nicewell scales had non-positive, "touchscreen" style buttons.
+Of the award winners, only the Nicewell has non-positive, "touchscreen" style buttons.

 If your scale will sit out in view, you want it to look good.
 We collected a couple of opinions and found there to be enough patterns to draw conclusions.
-Our team preferred low profile, rectangular, steel, or glass scales, and the Editors' Choice Azeus was unanimously the best looking.
-The appearance of the Top Pick Nicewell is part of what earned it that award.
-Testers also liked that the Best Buy Ozeri ZK14-S comes in a whole bunch of different colors.
-Few of the others come in any different colors, much less the plethora of options that Ozeri gives you.
+Our team preferred low profile, rectangular, steel, or glass scales.
+The appearance of the Nicewell is part of what earned it that award.
+Testers also liked that the Ozeri ZK14-S comes in a whole bunch of different colors.
+Few of the others have multiple color options, much less the plethora of options that Ozeri gives you.

-All the rest of the scales had one gram resolution.
-Among them, the Escali Primo P115C and Best Buy Ozeri got all four test rounds correct.
-The Azeus, Nicewell, MyWeigh, and Greater Goods scales were accurate with three of the four weights.
-For all four of these scales, the only one they missed was when weighing the one gram calibration mass.
+All the rest of the scales had one-gram resolution.
+Among them, the Escali Primo P115C and Ozeri got all four test rounds correct.
+The Nicewell, MyWeigh, and Greater Goods scales were accurate with three of the four weights.
+For all of these scales, the only one they missed was when weighing the one-gram calibration mass.
 This is the hardest mass to get right, and arguably the least important.
 We aren't often using a scale like this to weigh exactly one gram of something.

 — Jediah Porter